lindylearn/unclutter/README.md

 The main way you can help is to [report](https://github.com/lindylearn/unclutter/issues) bugs, broken articles pages, UI inconsistencies, or ideas on how to improve the extension.

 If you want something to be fixed faster (like a CSS bug), it may help to do it yourself.
-Please let me know if the docs pages and inline comments are not sufficient (which is likely).
+Please let me know if the docs pages and inline comments are not sufficient.

 ## Development